hydro-informatics/hydro-informatics.github.io/_sources/troubleshoot/dbg-numerical-models.md

 General:

-* Mesh transition: Cells should not be smaller or larger than 50% or 200%, respectively of the size of neighbouring cells.
+* Mesh transition: Cells should not be smaller or larger than 50% or 200%, respectively of the size of neighboring cells.
 * Prefer triangular meshes over rectangular meshes (computational efficiency).